pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 ## Prerequisites

+Before you restore data from AWS S3 storage, you need to grant AWS account permissions.
+This section describes three methods to grant AWS account permissions.

 ### Grant permissions by importing AccessKey and SecretKey

 1. Download [backup-rbac.yaml](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml), and execute the following command to create the role-based access control (RBAC) resources in the `test2` namespace: